 elephant-ride-jaipur-park-hathi-gaon

 Amer Fort has been synonymous with the elephant rides in Jaipur for a long time.
 The elephant ride used to be one of the most sought-after things to do in Jaipur among overseas travelers; presumably because the elephant is considered to be an exotic animal in the western hemisphere and elephant rides are not available everywhere, even in India.
 Lately, over the last few years, with the rise in awareness about cruelty against animals, many travelers have opted out of elephant rides in Amer Fort, Jaipur.
 Travelers are concerned with the ethical treatment of elephants in Jaipur.
 This blog on elephant rides and elephant village in Jaipur is inspired by a conversation with an overseas traveler.
-A traveler reached out to me recently while searching for elephant activities in Jaipur for an upcoming Jaipur trip in Hathi Gaon.
-The group didn’t want to undertake the elephant ride in Jaipur being against cruelty to animals; they were interested in the activities in the elephant village in Jaipur- washing, feeding, and painting elephants.
-In a conversation, she expressed her interest in visiting Elephant Village in Jaipur having spoken to elephant activities operators in Hathi Gaon, the elephant park in Jaipur.
-She was thoroughly confused with the rates being quoted for the elephant sanctuary Jaipur ticket price.
+A tour and travel company based in Moscow reached out to me recently for information on elephant activities in Jaipur.
+The company had an upcoming Jaipur trip with a visit to Hathi Gaon.
+The group didn’t want to undertake the elephant ride in Jaipur; they are against cruelty to animals.
+They were interested in the activities in the elephant village in Jaipur- washing, feeding, and painting elephants.
+In a conversation, the owner of tour company expressed her interest in visiting Hathi Gaon Jaipur having spoken to elephant activities operators in Jaipur elephant park.
+She was thoroughly confused about prices for the Jaipur elephant sanctuary.

 elephant-activities-jaipur-hathi-gaon-review

-I will try deciphering the elephant village and elephant activities in Jaipur, especially from an ethical tourism perspective; also a perspective on the new concept of Ethical elephant sanctuary in Southeast Asia and its connotations
+I’m covering updated ticket prices, timings of elephant village Jaipur, and an honest look at the ethical concerns surrounding elephant activities in the Pink City.
+I am sharing a perspective on the new concept of Ethical elephant sanctuary in Southeast Asia and its connotations

 elephant-village-jaipur-ticket-price-hathi-gaon